 The success of your project depends upon your ability to communicate with all involved parties/companies: designer, printer, Zodia®, fountain solution, ink, coating, varnish, finisher.

 Moreover, each supplier should be consulted prior to production about the details of the project.
 This includes communicating your expectations (fade-resistant, alcohol resistant, scuff resistant, and shelf life) of the project and letting them recommend their products for you.

 Post Press Recommendations

-1. Always test adhesives, the design, laminations and bindery processes prior to actual
+- Always test adhesives, the design, laminations, and bindery processes before actual production runs.

-3. Do not exceed one-inch stack height when drilling, otherwise Zodia® may distort or melt.
+- Do not exceed one-inch stack height when drilling.
+Otherwise, Zodia® may distort or melt.

-6. Due to the waterproof nature of the stock, hot melt glue or double-sided tape is required
+- Due to the waterproof nature of the stock, hot melt glue or double-sided tape is required for gluing.

-7. Zodia® can be perfect bound.
-PUR adhesive is recommended, especially when the
+- Zodia® can be perfect bound.
+We recommend PUR adhesive.

-8. Store printed loads in a clean, climate controlled environment.
+- Store printed loads in a clean, climate-controlled environment.